Law Offices of Slosser, Hudgins, Struse & Freund, P.L.C.

 What is a Living Will?

-A Living Will is a medical document expressing your wishes as to medical treatment in situations when you can not make your own decisions.
-For instance, most Living Wills typically provide that if you are in an irreversible and terminally unconscious state you do not want your life artificially prolonged.
-A Living Will is also usually combined, or accompanied with, a Medical Power of Attorney, giving the person you name the right to act on your behalf in implementing your wishes on these issues.
+A Living Will is a medical document expressing your wishes as to medical treatment when you cannot make your own decisions.
+Most Living Wills typically provide that if you are in an irreversible and terminally unconscious state, you do not want your life artificially prolonged.
+A Living Will is also usually combined, or accompanied with, a Medical Power of Attorney, giving the person you nominate the right to act on your behalf in implementing your health care wishes.

 What is a Power of Attorney?

-A Power of Attorney is a grant of authority to another individual to act on your behalf.
-A General Power of Attorney gives another person, such as your spouse, child, or a trusted friend, the power to act on your behalf for almost all financial matters.
-For instance, if you were incapacitated, this would give someone else the power to pay your bills, deposit your checks, etc. If an individual does not have a Living Trust, a General Power of Attorney would be the main means of managing assets in the event of incapacity, absent the need for a court appointed Conservator.
-If an individual does have a Living Trust, that would be the main vehicle for managing assets in the event of incapacity, but a General Power is still usable to transfer assets to the trust, if necessary, and handle matters outside the purview of the Trustee, such as dealing with the IRS.
+Power of Attorney is a grant of authority to another individual to act on your behalf.
+A Financial Power of Attorney gives another person, such as your spouse, child or trusted friend, the power to act on your behalf for almost all financial matters.
+For example, if you are incapacitated, the Financial Power of Attorney Agent has the power to pay your bills, deposit your checks, and manage your assets.
+If a person does not have a Living Trust, a Financial Power of Attorney is the main means of managing assets in the event of incapacity, absent the need for a court appointed Conservator.

 What is a Trust and Why would I need one?

-In the most general terms, a Trust is an arrangement with a Trustee (which can be one or more individuals or corporations) holding assets for the benefit of one or more beneficiaries, managing, controlling, and distributing those assets under the powers, discretions, and specific terms of the document establishing the arrangement.
+In the most general terms, a trust is an arrangement with a Trustee (which can be one or more individuals or corporations) holding assets for the benefit of one or more beneficiaries, managing, controlling, and distributing those assets under the powers, discretions, and specific terms of the trust instrument.

-There are many advantages which can be obtained through the use of Trusts, some or all of which may be relevant to your situation.
-Trusts can protect the assets of beneficiaries, reduce estate taxes, simplify administration, and protect privacy.
+There are many advantages which can be obtained through the use of a trust, some or all of which may be relevant to your situation.
+Trusts can protect the assets of beneficiaries, reduce estate taxes, simplify administration and protect privacy.

 As you will see from the further questions, there are a great variety of Trusts.
 Trusts can be revocable and established during your lifetime ("Living Trusts"); trusts can be established under your Will at your death ( "Testamentary Trusts"); and there are trusts which are established during your lifetime, principally for tax purposes, which you do not have any power to change ("Irrevocable Trusts").
 There can be a variety of specialized trusts created in most of these manners, such as a Credit Shelter Trust, Marital Trust, or Generation Skipping Trust.